Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs and dozens of photographers whom I see in the field and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 Those questions might deal with systems, camera bodies, accessories, and/or lens choices and decisions.

-Tracking Flexible Spot (M) AF-C was active at the moment of exposure and performed perfectly.
+Flexible Spot (S) AF-C was active at the moment of exposure.
+I placed the AF point on the uropygial gland.
 Click on the image to see a larger version.

 Typos